(David Rowden, clarinet; Maria Raspopova, piano)

 Stephanie Eslake, Limelight Magazine (June, 2016)

 "...
 Anderson succeeds in capturing the most important element of chamber music - dialogue.
 No instrument dominates here; but for me the discourse between piano and cello is especially compelling...
 Unsettled modulations build in urgency and resolve in harmonic sun-showers.
-Anderson rewards the listener with majestic tutti and a glorious contrapuntal fourth moment tying together melodic ideas introduce earlier.
+Anderson rewards the listener with majestic tutti and a glorious contrapuntal fourth moment tying together melodic ideas introduced earlier.
 This is my favourite piece of chamber music at the moment.
 Thoroughly recommended"

 iTunes, Sydney Harbour Listener